 C Major; C Ionian; A Natural Minor; D Dorian; E Phrygian; G Mixolydian; A Aeolian; B Locrian

-Why not try learning or improvising over a song that uses the Lydian mode?
+Why not try learning how to use Lydian mode in everyday tunes?
 Can you find a favourite of yours in here?

 FAQ’s Lydian Scale Guitar